 "I'll be nothing more than a dog in a minute," he replied coolly.
 "Hunted and chased down for sport."

 She shifted uncomfortably.
 Sasuke belonged to a bloodline that many countries considered disease ridden and highly contagious.
 They were persecuted to the cellular level, hailed as parasites whose beliefs and culture must be firmly stamped out in the interest of preventing plague.
 In particular, Suna had a policy to eradicate Uchiha on sight.
-The policy was not embraced by Oto so Karin refused to give it more thought.
+The policy was not embraced by Oto so Karin refused to entertain deeper thought.
 She was glad the dark cloak of night would soon descend.
 "Stick to the rocky ledge, there will be plenty of cover," she suggested.

 Again he gave her that intense look.
 "That was already my plan."

 She spotted the Suna soldiers just shy of the village outskirts and slinked into the shadow of a wall.
 It was a small group.
 She deduced they had been split up to search for the cache.
 The soldiers were startled by roaring villagers who spat racial slurs at Sasuke between rock throwing.
 It was exactly what he had asked of them.
-He cast a terrified look at the soldiers before sprinting away when they charged him.
+He cast a terrified look at the soldiers before sprinting when they charged him.

 Karin stepped carefully over the corpses and readjusted the pack of precious GK-10 pellets on her back.
 Sasuke had succeeded in drawing the Suna soldiers into the Kiri forces and opened the passage home when the two sides annihilated each other.
 A risky plan, one she was sure cost his life.
 She hunted dead faces for his, unsure of what she was really looking for until a hollow feeling crept into her body.
 She ran briskly into the barren mountain pass.